anna-dor-plumsail/documents-docs/source/flow/how-tos/convert-html-to-pdf.rst

 You can use any other connector to get files from your system.

-**Convert DOCX to PDF**
+**Convert HTML to PDF**

 This is an action from Plumasail Documents connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.

-Just put DOCX file content from the output of the previous action and receive PDF file content as an output of this action.
+Just put HTML file content from the output of the previous action and receive PDF file content as an output of this action.
+You can also use raw HTML string as a source HTML.

-You can find more information about this action `here <../actions/document-processing.html#convert-docx-to-pdf>`_.
+You can find more information about this action `here <../actions/document-processing.html#convert-html-to-pdf>`_.

-**Create PDF file**
+**Create file**

-Now you need to store PDF file somewhere.
+Now you need to store the HTML file somewhere.
 In our example, we use "Create file" action from SharePoint connector to store the PDF document into SharePoint document library.

 .. image:: ../../_static/img/flow/how-tos/generated-pdf-sp-library.png
    :alt: Select fields

 You can use any other connector to store PDF document into your system.

-.. hint:: There is also `Create document from DOCX template <../actions/document-processing.html#create-document-from-docx-template>`_ action available.
-You can use it in conjunction with `Convert DOCX to PDF <../actions/document-processing.html#convert-docx-document-to-pdf>`_ action to `create PDF documents from a template <create-pdf-from-docx-template.html>`_.
+.. hint:: There is also `Create HTML from template <../actions/document-processing.html#create-html-from-template>`_ action available.
+You can use it in conjunction with `Convert HTML to PDF <../actions/document-processing.html#convert-html-to-pdf>`_ action to `create PDF documents from a template <create-pdf-from-html-template.html>`_.